Real-VeerSandhu/Real-VeerSandhu/README.md

 ## Bio
 <div align="center">
 My name’s Veer and I'm an IB student at Turner Fenton Secondary School.
 I'm a highly motivated developer and I have a strong passion for technology and mathematics!
-My focus is on fields such as Artificial Intelligence, Computer Vision, Machine Learning, and Data Analytics.
-I am currently a Data Science intern @ SCI FAA, a Teaching Assistant @ Community AI, a Coding Challenge Coordinator @ PTC, and a Mentor @ Canada Learning Code.
+My focus is on fields such as Artificial Intelligence, Machine Learning, and Data Analytics.
+I am currently a Data Science intern at SCI FAA, a Teaching Assistant at Community AI, a Coding Challenge Coordinator at PTC, and a Mentor at Canada Learning Code.
 My most recent project can be found <a href="https://github.com/corex-peddie/machine-learning">here</a>.
 </div>

 ## Programming Knowledge